Maneren/Dahlia.sh/README.md

 ## Dependencies

-The scripts are written for GNU Bash 5.0+.
+The scripts are written for GNU Bash 5.0/ZSH 5.9 and newer.

 Other dependencies are reasonably modern (if someone knows how to find the minimal required version, please let me know).: